 If you lose your WiFi connection, you can refresh to catch up with the data.
 Game data can be refreshed by tapping on the Refresh button in the upper right corner of your screen.
 If there are more than 2 devices in the network, you will be prompted to choose which device you want to refresh your data from.
 The old plays are replaced by the new ones and your photos and video are resynced to the new data.
 If you implement a Game Data Live Server, you can also get the video that you missed.

 Newer iPads can WiFi faster.
-The iPad Air and the iPad Mini with Retina Display do something called MIMO that speeds up video transfers.
+Newer iPads do something called MIMO that speeds up video transfers.
 The iPad Air II and iPad Pro support MIMO and the 802.11 ac wireless standard which can double wireless performance.
 The iPhone 6 and iPhone 7 also are able to use 802.11 ac wireless communications.

 Access Points can be used to improve performance in your WiFi network.
 An Access Point is basically a WiFi transceiver that attaches to your router with an ethernet cable.

-Access points like the LINKSYS LAPAC 1200 can be used to add channels to your wireless network to reduce the number of iPads / iPhones sharing a channel.
+Access points like the LINKSYS LAPAC 1200 can be used to add channels to your wireless network to reduce the number of devices sharing a channel.